legion/legion/README.md

 Legion supports a plugin enabled architecture that allows for creating new backends quickly. <br>
 Take a look at the aci_backend.go implementation for Azure Container Instances to see an example of how to build a backend.

+## Future plans

+* Allow to submit Java/Scala apps
+* Implement more backends, such as Azure Functions, AWS Labmda / Fargate, etc
+* Implement point in time and streaming logs functionality